ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-dynamic-fields.dotnet.markdown

 __The query__:

-* You can now query the generated dynamic-index fields.
-  Property `_` is Not queryable, it is only used in the index definition syntax.

 * To get all documents with some 'LastName' use:

 {CODE-TABS}
 {CODE-TAB:csharp:DocumentQuery dynamic_fields_6@Indexes\DynamicFields.cs /}
 {CODE-TAB-BLOCK:sql:RQL}
-// 'LastName' is a dynamic-index-field that was indexed from the Attributes object from index 'Products/ByAnyField/JS' where LastName = "Doe" {CODE-TAB-BLOCK/}
+// 'LastName' is a dynamic-index-field that was indexed from the document from index 'Products/ByAnyField/JS' where LastName = "Doe" {CODE-TAB-BLOCK/}
 {CODE-TABS/}